How One Family Built Their Energy-Efficient Forever Home

 The Derner family lived in a home that suited almost all of their needs, but the biggest problem they had with the home was the location.
 The couple no longer worked near the area they were living in anymore, so they knew it was time for a move.
-They looked and looked for a house that included everything they wanted and needed in the St. Louis area and simply could not find anything.
-That is when they discovered custom home builder, Hibbs Homes.
-Building a custom home in the area they were looking for allowed them to stay within budget and get everything they wanted, since other homes available did not have a floor plan or price range they were looking for.
+After searching through the exisiting home inventory they could not find a home that checked all of their boxes.

 The Derners suggest spending lots of time during the design phase to build the perfect house plan for you and your needs.
 It will end up saving you money and you will love your house even more because it is perfectly tailored to you.

-Speaking of eco-friendly home construction, as mentioned before, it was not the highest priority for the Derners.
-Kim Hibbs told them about the benefits of a geothermal heating and cooling and they realized that it was "no doubt the way to go."
-Since this new home would be considerably bigger than their old home, they did not want energy bills that reflected that.
-They also opted in for 2×6 walls that allow for more insulation and sound deadening, two things that are key to making a comfortable home.
-Mr. Derner told us, "it is a one time cost and it gives you a higher insulation value.
+While eco-friendly home construction was not the highest priority for the Derners, that changed once they realized the benefits of a geothermal heating and cooling and it was "no doubt the way to go."
+Since their new home would be considerably bigger than their old home, building an energy-efficient house made sense.
+They also opted 2×6 walls to allow for more insulation and sound dampening, which made for a more comfortable and quieter home.
+Mr. Derner said, "it is a one time cost and it gives you a higher insulation value.
 It is not something you can do down the road and it starts paying dividends immediately."

 The Derners also made a big energy efficient decision by choosing a Gerard stone coated metal roof.
-They were amazed at what they learned about these roofs.
-The roof comes with a lifetime warranty, reflects heat away from the home, withstands intense storm damage and is maintenance free.
+They were amazed at to learn they come with a lifetime warranty, reflects heat away from the home, withstands severe weather, and is maintenance free.

 Although these green home features cost more up front, they begin paying for themselves so quickly that the Derners suspect neighbors with smaller homes would like to trade utility bills with them.

-The couple tells us that they appreciated the fact that the building process is very transparent all the way through.
-Using the software co-construct, every invoice from the subcontractors is viewable.
-Also, they tell us that they found it refreshing to have Kim Hibbs there to help them understand the benefits and cons of any decisions they had to make.
+The Derners also said they appreciated the fact that our home building process is transparent all the way through and we use Co-Construct to communicate with them about their project.
+Mr Derner also found it refreshing to have Kim Hibbs there to help them understand the benefits and cons of any decisions they had to make.
 They said Hibbs Homes was "quick to respond and very accessible."